Oba Orin: Singles

 The album's lead single is the remix to Jaywon's hit single "Madantin" which features Phyno, May D, and Olamide.
 Produced by Blaq Jerzee, the song was released on 4 April 2014.
 The music video for "Madantin"'s remix was released on 4 December 2014, and features cameo appearances from Young John and Minjin.
 Olamide's verse was removed for an unknown reason.
 The Vector-assisted "Back to Sender" was released as the album's second single.
 It was produced by Blaq Jerzee, and its music video was directed by Clarence Peters and features guest appearances from various legendary musicians from the '70s to '90s.
 The third single "Okun United" features Next World Music act Kefchild and was released on 10 October 2015.
-Jaywon hails from the Okun tribe in Kogi State, located in Nigeria’s central region, which is the reason behind "Okun United".
+Jaywon hails from the Okun tribe in Kogi State, located in Nigeria's central region, which is the reason behind "Okun United".
 "Gbawo" featuring YQ was released as the fourth single on 19 October 2015.
 It was produced by Young Jonn.
 The fifth single off the album, "Jolly Muke" featuring 9ice, was released on 24 February 2016.
 Its music video was directed by Unlimited L.A and was released on 29 March 2016.
 "Kule Lori" featuring Reminisce and Seriki was released on 7 April 2016 as Oba Orins sixth single.
 It was produced by Young Jonn.
 The Metro on D Beat-produced seventh and final single "Champion (Akogun)" was released on 22 April 2016.

 Critical reception

-Wilfred Okiche of 360nobs praised Oba Orin as a bold, versatile album that shows off Jaywon’s strong vocals and deep roots in indigenous sounds.
+Wilfred Okiche of 360nobs praised Oba Orin as a bold, versatile album that shows off Jaywon's strong vocals and deep roots in indigenous sounds.
 He called it “a fine collection of sounds that reflects Jaywon’s superior talent and the state of pop music.”
 Pulse Nigerias Joey Akan rated Oba Orin a 3/5, applauding the album as a deeply personal and refreshingly honest album where Jaywon blends Yoruba pop with life lessons and heartfelt storytelling.
-He called it “personal and insightful,” concluding that “it’s like Jaywon performed personally for you, in a crowded local venue.”
+He called it “personal and insightful,” concluding that "it’s like Jaywon performed personally for you, in a crowded local venue."
+Chiagoziem Onyekwena of Filter Free felt that Oba Orin was "5 songs better than Meet Jaywon was," but said it was "at least 5 songs too long," with growth that did not always match the length.
+He concluded that there was "a nice consistency to his music" and that Jaywon was "ageing well too, musically," rating the project 6.